Graduate School Scholarships and Resources for Asian American Students

-For many of Asian American descent, higher education is a cultural expectation.
-As a result, more than half of Asians ages 25 and older (54%) hold a bachelor’s degree or higher — a relatively high amount when compared to 33% of of the U.S. population in the same age range.
+For many people of Asian American descent, higher education is a cultural expectation; in fact, more than half of Asians 25 and older (54%) hold a bachelor’s degree or higher.
+This is a statistically significant amount when compared against the 37.7% of the entire U.S. population in the same age range that holds a degree.

 Available Scholarships for Asian Americans and Pacific Islanders

+Earning scholarships for your master’s degree can significantly lessen the financial toll of pursuing your graduate education.
 Obtaining funding can drastically improve student access to higher learning, and many scholarships are in place to empower Asian American and Pacific Islander students in their education.
-Keep reading to learn about 25 scholarships that AAPI students can target when furthering their studies.
+Keep reading to learn about 25 scholarships that AAPI students can target when researching funding opportunities.

 Amount: Up to $500